Gravitational radiation from hyperbolic orbits: comparison between self-force, post-Minkowskian, post-Newtonian, and numerical relativity results: Self-force calculation

 Substituting this into the Isaacson stress-energy tensor \cite{Isaacson:1968zza} one can derive the flux of energy and angular momentum.
-Upon integrating along the scattered orbit the total radiated energy and angular momentum is given by~\cite{Hopper:2010uv}
+Upon integrating along the scattered orbit the total radiated energy and angular momentum are given by~\cite{Hopper:2010uv}

 where $u = t - r_*$ with $r_* = r+ 2M\log(r/2M-1)$ as the tortoise coordinate, an overdot denotes differentiation with respect to $t$, an overbar denotes complex conjugation, $\Psi_\lm = \Psi_\lm^{CPM}(u,r_*\rightarrow \infty)$ for $\ell+m=\rm{odd}$, and $\Psi_\lm = \Psi_\lm^{ZM}(u,r_* \rightarrow \infty)$ for $\ell+m=\rm{even}$.
 Analogous results exist for the flux through the horizon \cite{Hopper:2010uv}.